vicrucann/CurveFitting/README.md

 #### Method `fit()`

 It is the main loop method that launches the fitting algorithm.
-It is designed to be virtual and pure so that the user is able to manage the memory by smart pointers of their choice.
+It is designed to be re-implemented with usage of smart pointer of choice.
 In case of `OsgPathFitter`, we chose `osg::ref_ptr<>`.

 The main steps that are needed to be in the method are: